 As part of the application process, the agent must engage a land valuer who has been approved by the Commissioner to undertake a valuation where there is a section 24G application.

 If the land valuer you engage is not approved by the Commissioner, your application may be returned, or refused.

 There are severe penalties under section 24G if you, or your agency or your associate purchases a property or business and you obtain commission and expenses, without Commissioner approval.

-If you wish to add, remove or change your premises address, you will need to complete this form.
+You will need to complete an online application if you add, remove or change your premises address.
 There is a fee involved, and you will need to attach council approval.
 Every premises attracts the compensation fund fee – if you forget to remove a premises from the list, you will continue to be charged for that premises.

 Your licence/registration may be cancelled if you fail to:

 - pay your renewal, or any associated fees, by the date required

 - provide audit documentation or declarations when requested.

 - If you have a licence under the Security and Investigations Act 1995 and have been charged and found guilty of a disentitling offence.

 The cancellation process is automated so that licences and registrations are cancelled in accordance with the Act.